 Current GMDSS System Components

-The GMDSS functions are classified into distress/urgency/safety alerting, distress/urgency/safety communications, locating, homing, on scene communications, maritime safety information promulgation and general communications.
-To achieve these functions, the equipment listed in Erreur !
+The GMDSS functions are classified into alerting (distress/urgency/safety); communications (distress/urgency/safety), locating in SAR, homing on location in SAR; on scene communications; promulgation of maritime safety information (MSI); and general communications.
+There are 4 sea areas identified in GMDSS – Sea Area A1; Sea Area A2; Sea Area A3 and Sea Area A4.
+To achieve the functions of GMDSS, the equipment listed in Erreur !
 Source du renvoi introuvable. is used according to the GMDSS sea areas.